-About Foreign Body Removal IN the EYE
+What is A Foreign Body IN the EYE?

 How do we treat foreign body removal?